gborobio73/gborobio73.github.io/_posts/2017-05-04-building-tightly-coupled-systems-with-java-8-default-methods.markdown

 One of the new features of Java 8 is the concept of default methods in interfaces<sup>[ (1)](#fnOne)</sup>.
 > “Default methods enable you to add new functionality to the interfaces of your libraries and ensure binary compatibility with code written for older versions of those interfaces”.

-This is excellent: you can now extend your interfaces without breaking current implementation (backwards compatibility).
+This is excellent, you can now extend your interfaces without breaking current implementation (backwards compatibility).
 As great as this idea is, developers have found another usage for default interfaces: **build tightly coupled systems that look loosely coupled**.

-Let’s say I'm building a couple of IoT cyborg pets to keep me company: A duck and an owl.
+Let’s say I'm building a couple of IoT cyborg pets to keep me company, a duck and an owl.
 My code would look something like this:
 {% highlight java %}
 public class Duck {}
 public class Owl {}